 Second round – Judged in person and get to travel in the show

 Prizes!! – 1st, 2nd and 3rd and Honorable Mention, People’s Choice, Best Hand Workmanship, Best Machine Workmanship

 Categories – Quilts; Home Dec. & Accessories + Clothing(not sure it they are together or separate); Best Use of Aurifil

 When I first saw the fabric, I had no idea what to do with it.
 Actually, black prints scared me a little.
 But I took the challenge head on pushing my comfort zone.
 Pulling colors found in the black print for my complimentary fabrics.
 I couldn’t love this quilt any more than I do.
 The colors in the challenge fabric collection Crystalia are so beautiful, built layer by layer creating an unreal dimension.
 It is like looking through a prism.
 Participants had the ability to use the challenge fabric in black or in white.
 I used the black challenge butterfly fabric and I added a bit of the white challenge fabric as well.
 I think it looks like there are butterflies flying over the design.
 That is my favorite part of the quilt.

 In honor of the special occasion, me designing the pattern and then entering it into a challenge that would be judged in person(eeek), I thought I needed to do something incredibly unique.
 So I sent it to My Quilt Diet and she quilted it.
 She did a fabulous job!
 It is amazing!
-I mean look at it!
 I don’t know how she does it.
 I used free motion on a long arm for my Virtual Challenge quilt and let’s just say I went batty!
 It took me hours upon hours and the lines were not straight 🙁 *sigh*

 I hope you like it!
 Wish me luck!!